-A subschema whose PRIVACY KEY does not match the new PRIVACY LOCK specifications can still be used (see section "Copying compatible subschemas" on page 310).
+A subschema whose PRIVACY KEY does not match the new PRIVACY LOCK specifications can still be used (see section "Copying compatible subschemas").
 The new PRIVACY LOCK specifications need only be taken into account when the new or modified subschemas are compiled.